Periodontal Maintenance in Bradenton and Sarasota

 Gum disease is persistent and can return easily if not followed by adequate and effective oral periodontal maintenance.
 It takes continuous removal of the bacteria that accumulate on your teeth to prevent future build-up of the plaque and calculus that cause gum disease.

-Your periodontal maintenance schedule will be set by your doctor so it is frequent enough to ensure you stay healthy.
+Your periodontal maintenance schedule will be set by your Florida dental team, so it is frequent enough to ensure you stay healthy.

 Gentle and Thorough Cleanings